Table of contents

 What is stalkerware?

-Stalkerware (also known as spyware) refers to apps that secretly monitor and report back on your activities.
-A cyberstalker will install it on your smartphone, tablet, or computer without your knowledge.
+Stalkerware (also known as spyware) refers to apps that secretly monitor and report your activities.
+These apps are often part of a stalkerware apps list used by cyberstalkers or abusive partners who install them on smartphones, tablets, or computers without the victim’s knowledge.
 Once on your device, it’ll actively track your location, phone calls, text messages, keystrokes, and more.

 Stalkerware is used by stalkers and abusive partners to monitor, intimidate, and control their victims.
 You might be wondering, is spyware illegal?
 The answer is yes.
 It’s usually illegal to install spyware on someone’s device as it falls under the crimes of cyberstalking or digital abuse.